MultiDeviceCTT/MCTT/README.md

 Both client instances automatically connect to the server and initialize their state machines.
 You can now press a button on any of the device and see the corresponding reactions on both devices.

 # Publications
+Wagner A. and Prehofer C. (2016).
+Translating Task Models to State Machines.In Proceedings of the 4th International Conference on Model-Driven Engineering and Software Development

+Prehofer C., Wagner A. and Jin Y. (2016) A Model-based Approach for Multi-Device User Interactions. tba.

+# Copyright
+Copyright (c) Andreas Wagner.
+All rights reserved.